 d.
 Trial Period.
 During the Initial Subscription Term only, Customer may immediately terminate Customer’s subscription to any Service by sending an email to firstname.lastname@example.org within 60 days of the Effective Date.
 If Customer exercises Customer’s termination rights under this Section 7(d) (Trial Period), then Avalara shall refund Customer the fees Customer paid to Avalara for the terminated Services.

 e.
 Termination for Breach or Cause.
 Either Party may terminate the Agreement or any affected Services by notice to the other (i) if the other Party materially breaches its obligations under the Agreement and, if the breach is capable of cure, fails to cure the breach within 30 days of the date of notice of breach; or (ii) upon the other Party ceasing to operate in the ordinary course, making an assignment for benefit of creditors, or becoming the subject of any bankruptcy, liquidation, dissolution, or similar proceeding that is not resolved within 60 days of filing.
-Material breach by Customer includes the following: (1) Customer is unable to resolve any issue leading to suspension of Customer’s Services to Avalara’s reasonable satisfaction within 30 days following notice of suspension, or (2) if Customer purchases Avalara Returns and fails to fund its tax liabilities within the specified deadlines.
+Material breach by Customer includes the following: (1) Customer is unable to resolve any issue leading to suspension of Customer’s Services to Avalara’s reasonable satisfaction within 30 days following notice of suspension, (2) Customer's use of the Services in violation of Applicable Law, or (3) if Customer purchases Avalara Returns and fails to fund its tax liabilities within the specified deadlines.

 f.
 Consequences of Termination for Breach or Cause.
 If Customer terminates the Agreement or any Service as a result of Avalara’s material breach, then Avalara shall refund Customer a pro rata amount of any prepaid Service subscription fees (excluding any activation or other one-time fees) applicable to the unused portion of the Subscription Term of the terminated Services.
 If Avalara terminates the Agreement or any Service due to Customer’s material breach, Avalara shall not refund any amounts to Customer.